In your yard: Big Brown Bat, a gardener’s friend

 Reproduction

-Big Brown Bats, as with most other hibernating bat species, mate in the fall before hibernation (it can also occur during periodic awake periods in the winter).
-The young are born in mid-to-late June when there are plenty of insects available as food.
-The gestation period is about 60 days.
+The bats mate in the fall before hibernation (it may also occur during periodic awake periods in the winter).
+The young are born in mid-to-late June when plenty of insects are available as food.
+The gestation period is about sixty days.

-Did you happen to notice something seems crazy about this time frame?
-Like, how can a 60-day gestation deliver the young in June when mating occurred in the fall (not to mention that the bats were hibernating)?
-Here’s how it happens: The female stores the sperm in her body until spring, when she awakens from hibernation.
+Did you happen to notice that something seems weird about this time frame—like, how can a 60-day gestation deliver the young in June when mating occurred the previous fall?
+It’s because the female stores the sperm in her body until she awakens from hibernation.
 Only then does her body ovulate and fertilization take place.
-(This phenomenon isn’t unique to bats — stoats, sea otters and Roe Deer are among 47 other mammalian species who experience it.)
+(This phenomenon isn’t unique to bats—weasels and seals are among forty-seven other mammalian species that experience it.)

 Life span and predators